 Where it returns a total sales value of 64490.

-Here, I need to calculate weighted average with the help of SUM Function.
+Here, I need to calculate the weighted average with the help of the SUM Function.

-The below-mentioned principle is used, you have to multiply each value (price of brand) by its corresponding quantity sold and then add all the results together.
+The below-mentioned principle is used; you have to multiply each value (the price of the brand) by its corresponding quantity sold and then add all the results together.
 Later you have to divide this answer by the sum of the quantity sold.
-Let’s apply the sum function in the cell “C8”
+Let’s apply the sum function in the cell “C8.”

 It returns a value of 1036.

-You can check the accuracy level of both calculations i.e. normal & weighted average by below-mentioned process.
+You can check the accuracy level of both calculations, i.e. normal & weighted average, by the below-mentioned process.
 Normally, when you multiply 1036 (Normal Average Value) with 68 (Total Quantity Sold), you will get 70448.

 Example #2 – Calculating with SUMPRODUCT and SUM Function